Further Confusion

-Further Confusion, or Furcon, is an annual furry convention held in San Jose, California each January, celebrating the anthropomorphics genre or furry fandom, including charitable benefits, educational seminars, art shows, panels and general social activities.
+Further Confusion, or Furcon, is an annual furry convention held in San Jose, California, in January, celebrating the anthropomorphics genre or furry fandom, including charitable benefits, educational seminars, art shows, panels and general social activities.
 It was the first event sponsored by Anthropomorphic Arts and Education (Furcon is its registered service mark) and continues to be its largest.

 Beginning in 1999 with the attendance of 691 individuals, Further Confusion has grown rapidly.
 In 2023, its record attendance was 5,388 individuals from around the world.
 Further Confusion donated over $100,000 to various charitable beneficiaries (including animal shelters, rescue groups, and the Comic Book Legal Defense Fund) in the period 1999–2008.
 Its art show sales routinely exceed $50,000.

 Guests of honor

 Until 2017, Further Confusion invited significant artists, writers, or other creative workers as guests of honor.
 The guests of honor were: